-Article 15.8.
-Protection of Encrypted Program-Carrying Satellite Signals
+Article 15.8: Protection of Encrypted Program-Carrying Satellite Signals

-1. Each Party shall make it a criminal offense:

-(a) to manufacture, assemble, modify, import, export, sell, lease, or otherwise distribute a tangible or intangible device or system, knowing or having reason to know that the device or system is primarily of assistance in decoding an encrypted program-carrying satellite signal without the authorization of the lawful distributor of such signal; and person injured by any activity described in paragraph 1, including any person that holds an interest in the encrypted programming signal or its content.
+- 1. Each Party shall make it a criminal offense: - (a) to manufacture, assemble, modify, import, export, sell, lease, or otherwise distribute a tangible or intangible device or system, knowing or having reason to know that the device or system is primarily of assistance in decoding an encrypted program-carrying satellite signal without the authorization of the lawful distributor of such signal; and - (b) willfully to receive and further distribute a program-carrying signal that originated as an encrypted satellite signal knowing that it has been decoded without the authorization of the lawful distributor of the signal. - 2.
+Each Party shall provide for civil remedies, including compensatory damages, for any person injured by any activity described in paragraph 1, including any person that holds an interest in the encrypted programming signal or its content.